Put your Caring Gene® to work today.

 A Home Health Aide cares for people who have disabilities, chronic illnesses, cognitive impairments or age-related problems, and who still live in their home.
 Home Health Aides are also employed by assisted living facilities.

-What is required to become an HHA?
+What training and certifications are required to become an HHA?

 In order to receive Home Health Aide certification in New York State, candidates must undergo 75 hours of clinical and classroom training.
 Employers can provide this training to you at no cost.
 After you are certified you will be added to the New York State Home Care Registry.
 A criminal history background check is also required.